Kamloops - 600 Kingston Avenue

 • Why was there no consolation between with the community and business between June 2021 and November 2021

-Doug Nystoruk asked over 2 years ago
+Doug Nystoruk asked about 3 years ago

 Thank you for your inquiry, Doug.
 This is an emergency situation where we need to move quickly.
 BC Housing has notified neighbours and businesses surrounding all shelter locations.
 They have been provided with information on construction and who to call with concerns or for more information.
 Please join us for the upcoming community information session on December 8th, 2021.